calebkleveter/Tutorials/persisting-data-in-vapor-3/README.md

 In this tutorial, we will be covering how to connect to a relational database (both PostgreSQL and MySQL) and then storing data in it.

-The first part will cover connecting to a MySQL database, the second covers connecting to a PostgreSQL database, and the third covers how to create and store models (you do the, almost, same thing for each DB).
+The first part will cover connecting to a MySQL database, the second covers connecting to a PostgreSQL database, and the third covers how to create and store models (you almost do the same thing for each DB).

 # [MySQL](https://docs.vapor.codes/3.0/mysql/getting-started/)
 ---